 - Destination contains configuration settings for writeback data output and writeback operations.

-- Audit Trail contains settings to enable and customise an audit trail.
+- Audit Trail contains settings to customise an audit trail.

 - Table Settings manages the formatting of the output table.

 - Reload settings configure when writeback operations are performed.

 In this article we're going to focus on the properties for the Destination section.
 If you need further information on Audit Trail, Table Settings and Reload, you can find a link to the article here.